2 billion – That’s the number of websites existing today. And for most of them, running ads is the only source of income.

 Average Ad Fill Rate

 The prime means of boosting a website’s fill rate is through the use of a reputable advertising network with a wide selection of publishers.
-A majority of ad networks offer a fill rate of 25-50% which is not only unambitious but also creates difficulty in monetization.
-This may be due to the sole reasons that they have few advertisers and too many publishers thus creating excess supply (publisher inventories) but not enough demand (advertisers).
-Thus providing the publisher a lower fill rate.
+Many ad networks offer a fill rate of 25-50% which is not only unambitious but also creates difficulty in monetization.
+This may be because they have few advertisers and too many publishers, thus creating excess supply (publisher inventories) but insufficient demand (advertisers).
+Thus, providing the publisher with a lower fill rate.

 If you wonder what your average ad fill rate should be, there is no standard answer you could refer to.
-We recommend you implement header bidding to capture as many demand partners as possible.
+We recommend implementing header bidding to capture as many demand partners as possible.
 This drastically increases your ad fill rate.

 Ways to Maximize Your Fill Rate